-Below are three benefits of using a business case to tell the story of change management: credibility, connecting to project results and making change management real for your audience.
+There are three primary benefits of using a business case to tell the story of change management: gaining credibility, connecting to project results, and making change management real for your audience.

 The business case itself is a credible document.
-It is familiar, and senior leaders and project leaders alike are familiar with the structure, format and use of a business case.
-Leaders expect to see situational assessments, project descriptions, solution descriptions and cost-benefit analyses when they evaluate an undertaking and decide on priority and resources.
+Senior leaders and project leaders alike are familiar with the structure, format and use of a business case.
+Leaders expect to see situational assessments, project descriptions, solution descriptions, and cost-benefit analyses when they evaluate an undertaking and decide on priority and resources.
 Your business case for change management addresses all of these in a clear way.

 You also gain credibility by putting in the effort to write a business case.
 It shows that you have considered and thought through various aspects of change management and have taken the additional step of capturing your reasoning in a formal document.
 You are presenting change management like other efforts in the organization are presented.